 “Rising.
 Curtains.” by Anjali Deshmukh and Ernest Verrett, took place as part of 2024 Street Works on 34 Avenue’s open street in Jackson Heights.
 Ernest and I co-founded Street Works to make room for social practice artists who center co-creation, public space, relationship, and social action.
 Check out all of the amazing projects here.

 “Rising.
 Curtains.” invited passersby to join in the locally loved craft of community beading, an ancient, global tradition to reflect on the story of climate change and collectively design the unwritten future.
-The “front” of the curtain tells the story of time as we know it, in the form of a glittering curtain made of over 12,000 glass and stone beads mapping global surface temperatures in comparison to the average from 1901-2000.
+The “front” of the curtain tells the story of time as we know it, in the form of a glittering curtain made of over 12,000 glass and stone beads mapping global surface temperatures in comparison to the average from 1890-present.
 Interspersed are camouflaged words, sequenced in vertical and horizontal poems.
 No word is repeated.
 (Ask us if you want to know what the poems were!)
 The “back” shows us time in reverse — or maybe our future.

 Participants could play several games designed to use the words on the front as prompts to add to the curtain’s wooden frame and create a new curtain on the back re-making our collective future.
 Plus, as always community members were welcome to gift a bead bracelet to themselves, the neighborhood, or a loved one, joining our 34 Ave beading family.